top of page

 You don’t do it.

-I’m not suggesting you forget about this incredibly important, though challengingly complex, new regulatory reality, damaging the environment, your finances (with stringent penalties) and business reputation.
+I’m not suggesting you forget about this incredibly important, though challengingly complex, regulatory framework.
+That would be damaging – to both the environment, your finances (with stringent penalties) and business reputation.

 In short, the regulations set strict requirements on the annual average greenhouse gas (GHG) intensity of the energy used by ships trading within the EU and the European Economic Area (EEA).
 This intensity is measured in grams of CO2 equivalent per megajoule (gCO2e/MJ), considering the full "well-to-wake" emissions pathway - instead of the old EU MRV “tank to wake” approach.
 In this respect it accounts for emissions across the entire lifecycle of the fuel, from extraction, to production, transportation, and usage onboard.